The Todo Noise Application

 Then, let's create the player

-state control interface.
+shared state control interface.
 To that end, we will create a simple Web Component using the Lit

-library which will allow us to simply reuse the component later in the controller
+library.
+Creating this abstraction will allow us to simply reuse the component later in the controller interface to remotely take control over any connected player.

 in the src/clients/components

-directory, and add the following snippet:
+directory, with the following code:

 // src/players/components/sw-player.js